 This two-hour writing session will familiarize students with techniques for writing “across the disciplines”.
-Students will learn how diverse areas like the Humanities and the Social Sciences utilize similar analytical skills but ultimately present very distinctive perspectives on our world—ones that require different points of view and special forms of writing.
+Students will learn how diverse areas like the Humanities and the Social Sciences require different points of view and special forms of writing.

-The final phase of the session will explore the applicability of these techniques to a variety of assignments including book reviews, literary reviews, annotated bibliographies etc. (Time-permitting, there will be a brief question and answer period where students can address particular writing concerns.)
+The final phase of the session will explore a variety of assignments including book reviews, literary reviews, annotated bibliographies etc. (Time-permitting, there will be a brief question and answer period where students can address particular writing concerns.)

 Instructor: Susan Riggs

 First Year seminars offer students a unique opportunity to explore interesting topics.
 We believe that taking a small class in your first year will enhance your overall experience at UofT.
 As part of a seminar class, you will have the opportunity to participate in active class discussions and build networks with other students and with your professors.

-Victoria College requires all first year students to enrol in a 0.5 or 1.0 credit Vic One Hundreds course, 199 Seminar Course or a College One program.
+Victoria College requires all first year students to enrol in a 0.5 or 1.0 credit of a Vic One Hundreds course or First-Year Foundations course.
 These courses are designed to provide students with a small class experience.
 Your small class requirement must be taken in your first year during the Fall/Winter session.